lanonasis/onasis-brand-kit/README.md

 └── README.md                 # This file
 ```

-> Note: `vortexcore-saas` is now an external repo.
-Pull in shared logic as a submodule or npm package if needed.
+> Note: `vortexcore`, `vortexcore-saas`, and `maple-site` are now external repos and have been removed as submodules.

 ## Workspace Setup